Frequently Asked Questions & Answers

 In the late 1980's, Feminists for Life of America first began to identify obstacles in the law which prevented women from being able to hold abortion providers properly accountable for coerced and unsafe abortions.
 Unfortunately, their proposals to improve right to redress laws regarding abortion malpractice were not acted upon at that time.

-Renewed interest in this proposal, however, has been sparked by the increasing body of evidence which indicates that as many as 64 percent of women having abortions feel pressured, coerced or forced into unwanted abortions.1 In addition, it has come to light that many abortion providers have abandoned the pre-abortion screening and/or are ignoring risk factors for post-abortion complications which have been statistically validated in peer reviewed journal.
-These problems have been described in the law journal article Abortion decisions and the duty to screen: clinical, ethical, and legal implications of predictive risk factors of post-abortion maladjustment.
+Renewed interest in this proposal, however, has been sparked by the increasing body of evidence which indicates that as many as 64 percent of women having abortions feel pressured, coerced or forced into unwanted abortions.4

 This initiative was developed to empower women to hold abortion provides properly and fully accountable for negligent screening and counseling.